-Getting simple, practical guidance on addiction help near Roath is difficult....but not impossible.
+Getting simple, practical guidance on addiction treatment near Roath is difficult....but not impossible.

-You should not expect rehab Roath to completely “cure” you of all your addictive impulses or feelings.
+You should not expect addiction treatment in Roath to completely “cure” you of all your addictive impulses or feelings.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

-In the last 7 days of rehab, here's what you can expect...
+In the last 7 days of a rehab clinic stay, here's what you can expect...